ottery-app/oui/README.md

 <h3>IconButton</h3>
 <p>
-This is the IconButton.
-It is a large set of buttons that the user is able to chose from and modify.
+The IconButton component is a large set of buttons that the user is able to chose from and modify.
 These images were found in <a href="https://react-icons.github.io/react-icons/">react-icons</a>
 </p>

 <p align="center">